 French teacher Margot M. Steinhart studied in France herself before launching her career.
 Over time, she has touched bases with numerous students before and after their study trips to France.
-Dr. Steinhart—now president of the American Association of Teachers of French, the largest national association of French teachers in the world—shares her top 12 tips for maximizing your experience and avoiding the most common pitfalls.
+Dr. Steinhart—a past president of the American Association of Teachers of French, the largest national association of French teachers in the world—shares her top 12 tips for maximizing your experience and avoiding the most common pitfalls.

 1. Be flexible and patient when problems arise, and be open to new experiences.

 2. Speak French even if the French switch to English to be “helpful.”